yeyebbc/yosemite_icons/README.md

 For `.icns` file, I personally just open it with Preview.app, select the one with highest resolution and click “Export As…” in the context menu and export into PNG format.

+## Requesting New Icons

+[Simply open an issue](https://github.com/yeyebbc/yosemite_icons/issues/new/choose) and describe it.
+I will see whether a good original icon can be found or a new one should be designed.

 ## License

 ![CC BY-NC 4.0](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)